Covid-19 | Apr 10,2020

 December 21 , 2019

-By Senay Lemma ( Senay Lemma (email@example.com), regional human capital manager for Eastern Africa, ) , Solomon Girma ( Solomon Girma, freelance human capital consultant. )
+By Senay Lemma ( Regional human capital manager for Eastern Africa at Elsewedy Electric ) , Solomon Girma ( Solomon Girma is a freelance HR consultant. )

 Ethiopia has gained a reputation as one of Africa’s fastest-growing economies in the last 15 years.
 Perhaps until 2016, the International media has widely showcased the country’s growth performance and credited the government with clarity of vision and commitment for growth.
 Yet the Ethiopian economy has failed miserably in terms of generating a sufficient number of jobs for the country’s growing young population.
 As stellar as it is, the growth of the past decade and a half can be characterized as "jobless growth".